In Icy, plugins are small modules containing one or several functionalities.

 The DetectionToROI class extends the EzPlug class (which internally extends the Plugin class), so that is the name of this class – DetectionToROI – that we need to provide in the classname field.
 Note that we have to provide the complete class name with the package name so here: classname = plugins.stef.tools.DetectionToROI

-Icon: 64×64 pixels, visible in the ribbon menu.
-Upload a meaningful image (mthat nicely renders in small size to describe your plugin.
-Otherwise, you’ll get the default plugin icon.
+Icon: Icy software accepts a PNG image of minimum size 64×64 pixels, but note that the misible in the ribbon menu.
+Upload a meaningful image that nicely renders in small size to describe your plugin.
+Otherwise, you’ll get the default Icy plugin icon.

-Tooltip: 256×256, visible when looking at the description of the plugin (mousing over the plugin in the search bar or hovering over the plugin icon in the ribbon menu) or on the website when searching a plugin.
-Upload an image from a use case example (mthat nicely renders in small size to describe your plugin.
+Tooltip: 256×256 pixels, PNG, visible when looking at the description of the plugin (mousing over the plugin in the search bar or hovering over the plugin icon in the ribbon menu) or on the website when searching a plugin.
+Upload an image from a use case example that nicely renders in small size to describe your plugin.
 Otherwise, you’ll get the default plugin icon.
 Better not use the same image as for the icon.